Saikiran-435/student-management-system/README.md

 - Maven
 - Spring Tool Suite (STS)

-##  Project Structure
-src/
-└── main/
-├── java/
-│ └── com.example.student
-│ ├── controller
-│ ├── dao
-│ ├── model
-│ └── service
-└── webapp/
-└── WEB-INF/
-└── views/
-├── list-students.html
-├── student-form.html

 ##  How to Run the Project

 1. Clone this repository
-2. Open in Spring Tool Suite (STS) or IntelliJ
+2. Open in Spring Tool Suite (STS)
 3. Set up MySQL database (e.g., create `student_db`)
 4. Update `hibernate.cfg.xml` with your DB credentials
 5. Build and run the application
-6. Open browser and go to: `http://localhost:8080/student/list`
+6. Open browser and go to: `http://localhost:8080/students`